 |Coach Mike Brey came to Notre Dame from the University of Delaware.
 He has a great story about going to Rehoboth & getting the call for the job...|

 Mike Brey has been the head coach at my alma mater since 2000.
 He has been heavily criticized for his inability to take teams "to the next level."
 In seven post-season appearances (including this year), the Fighting Irish have played in the Sweet Sixteen but two times.
 Perhaps Notre Dame fans are barking a little less this week...and they should.
 Why?
-Not only did they defeat Duke and UNC to win the ACC Championship, but reading about Coach Brey in the Chicago Tribune revealed to me a personal sacrifice he has made for this group.
+Not only did they defeat Duke and UNC to win the ACC Championship, but reading about Coach Brey in the Chicago Tribune revealed to me the personal sacrifice he has made for this group.

 It also shed some insight into why men and women often seek the job he holds: